-There is zero tolerance for harassment of staff and fellow volunteers, including abusive language, threats, and inappropriate language in person or by way of phone, e-mail, or social media.
+There is zero tolerance for harassment of staff and fellow volunteers at Cable 14.
+This includes, but is not limited to, abusive language, threats, and inappropriate language in person or by way of phone, e-mail, or social media.

-As a Community Producer, you take full responsibility for your volunteers and guests and, as such, will ensure they follow the above code of conduct.
+As a Community Producer, you take full responsibility for the conduct of your volunteers and guests and, as such, will ensure they follow the Cable 14 code of conduct.

-Minors must be supervised at all times and should act appropriately.
-Children are not to operate any Cable 14 equipment unless otherwise approved by a Cable 14 staff member for training purposes.
-If an exception must be made for a special program or if you have an underage volunteer, approval must be obtained prior to their arrival.
+Minors must be supervised by a legal guardian at all times.
+Children are not to operate any Cable 14 equipment unless pre-approved by a Cable 14 Staff Producer.
+If an exception must be made for a special program, approval must be obtained from the Staff Producer prior to their arrival.